rapheeck/listtodo/README.md

 Type tasks to do where the cursor is blinking.
 Press "enter" on the keyboard or click on the "Add task" button.
-The green button deletes the task, the red button deletes it.
+The green button crosses out the task, the red button deletes it.

 ## Screenshot